 - Guindas (Sour Cherries): This is another good substitute as it has a tart flavor, very similar to the cherry.
 Go on a verduleria-crawl to hunt these fruits down.

 Sweet Potatoes (batatas): This one is easy breezy as you can find batatas all over the place.
-Sure, it’s not as YAMMY as many are used to, but the local version tend to do the trick.
+Sure, it’s not the sweet yellow YAMMY as many are used to, but if you buy the local version, roast it in the oven with sugar and orange juice, it will do the sweet potato trick.
 Steer clear of Barrio Chino or kiosco “marshmallows” because not only do those have a strange consistency, the strawberry and “purple” flavors just won’t work.
 Instead, follow this simple recipe and make homemade marshmallows!
 (Hint: You can find Royale brand “gelatina sin sabor” in many dieteticas and even larger supermarkets).

 As much as I’m a sucker for the canned pumpkin pie insides, make Martha proud and attempt a pumpkin pie by scratch.
-Or make Sandra Lee proud (and drunk) by whipping up a semi-homemade version using a pre-made tarta masa.
-Here are two good pumpkin pie recipes where you can get just about all the ingredients in Argentina: Simply Recipe and For The Love Of Cooking.
+Or make Sandra Lee proud by whipping up a semi-homemade version using a pre-made tarta masa.
+Here are two good pumpkin pie recipes where you can get just about all the ingredients in Argentina: Simply Recipe and Sally’s Baking Addiction.

-The Fixin’s: There’s no reason why you can’t have all your favorite fixings at the Thanksgiving mesa.
+ALL DEM FIXINGS: There’s no reason why you can’t have all your favorite fixings at the Thanksgiving mesa.
 All of these ingredients to make delicious recipes can be easily found in Buenos Aires.
-Click on each link for my favorite recipes:
+Click on each link for my favorite recipes.

 - Green Bean Casserole (chauchas are in season!): Ditch the canned mushroom soup and pre-made fried onions and make a homemade version.